twsnmp/twsnmpfk/frontend/src/help/en/aiconf.md

 * **[Save]** : Saves the settings.
 * **[Cancel]** : Closes the settings window without saving.

-## About AI Analysis
+## About Anomaly Detection

 * **Execution**
-  Triggered when the log mode is set to "AI Analysis" in the polling settings.
+  Triggered when the log mode is set to "Anomaly" in the polling settings.
 * **Methodology**
   Detects anomalies in numeric polling results using algorithms like "Isolation Forest", "Hotelling's Theory", and "k-NN", and calculates a deviation score.
 * **Interpretation of Score**